 Eyelid lesions arising from glands

 There are three types of glands located in the eyelids: Meibomian, Zeis and Moll.
 Blockage of any of these glands results in corresponding focal collections/cysts, and these are commonly encountered in general practice.
 Figure 1 shows some common benign lesions that occur around the eyelid.

 Cysts of Moll arise from blocked apocrine sweat glands found on the margin of the eyelid.
-They are solitary dome-shaped papules or nodules filled with clear fluid, making transillumination a key feature.
+They are solitary dome-shaped papules or nodules filled with clear fluid.
+So, making transillumination a key feature.

-Apocrine hidrocystomas are common smooth cysts that are considered adenomas of the secretory cells of Moll rather than classic retention cysts but clinically look similar and may have a bluish color.
+Apocrine hidrocystomas are common smooth cysts.
+Thay are considered adenomas of the secretory cells of Moll rather than classic retention cysts.
+But, clinically look similar and may have a bluish color.

 Cysts of Zeis arise from blocked sebaceous glands, also found on the eyelid margin.
-These tend to be filled with yellow oily secretions and do not transilluminate.
+These tend to be filled with yellow oily secretions.
+This is why they appear solid and do not transilluminate.

 Epidermal eyelid lesions